-When your computers operating system experiences a manufacturers End of Life, meaning the manufacturer will no longer support or provide system updates to the system, it’s time to consider a replacement.
+When your computer operating system experiences manufacturer’s End of Life, meaning the manufacturer will no longer support or provide system updates to the system, it’s time to consider a replacement.
 You have two options in this scenario: upgrade to a new operating system on your current machine, or purchase a new computer altogether.
-It’s important to note that the former is a temporary “band aid” solution; as a new operating system will likely max out most available resources, and begin a ripple effect causing slowness and poor functionality; which in turn forces you to upgrade to a new computer regardless.
-In most cases, a new computer is the most efficient and cost effective (in the long run) option when your operating system is discontinued.
+It’s important to note that the former is a temporary “band-aid” solution; as a new operating system will likely max out most available resources, and begin a ripple effect causing slowness and poor functionality; which in turn forces you to upgrade to a new computer regardless.
+In most cases, a new computer is the most efficient and cost-effective (in the long run) option when your operating system is discontinued.

 Contact your trusted IT vendor if you’re on the fence of the status of your computer.
 A great partner will help find solutions to maximize your current investment before making your next.
 As always, we are happy to help!

 Posted in Tech News